 AOur Lotus Belle tents do not have traditional power sockets.
 However, they do feature solar powered lighting and portable power banks with enough juice to fully charge small devices multiple times.
 Large devices such as laptops can be charged at Casa Bulú.

 Getting around Costa Rica is also hassle-free.
-Domestic, carbon neutral airlines like Sansa connect all the country's regions with the longest internal flight route being under 1 hour.
-Roads and highways are well-maintained too and driving between destinations is unlikely to ever take more than 4 hours.
+Domestic, carbon neutral airlines like Sansa connect all the country’s regions with the longest internal flight route being under 1 hour.
+Roads and highways are well-maintained and driving between destinations generally will not take more than 4 hours.

 APérez Zeledón is a newly emerging destination in Costa Rica’s lush southern mountains.
 It is easily reached from the capital and other popular destinations on the country’s central and south Pacific coast, while feeling sheltered from the tourism hotspots.

 For those who seek to discover and explore, Pérez Zeledón enjoys access to numerous national parks including Chirripó - home to Costa Rica’s tallest peak, La Amistad, and Los Quetzales.
 For those who desire an immersive experience without having to venture far and wide, our Pérez Zeledón setting brings the beauty of the region to one place.
 Here guests can enjoy riverside relaxation, waterfall adventures, countryside horseback riding, mountain biking or the beautiful tranquillity of undisturbed nature.